carpentries-incubator/geospatial-python/episodes/06-raster-intro.md

 import pystac
 file_items = pystac.ItemCollection.from_file("../data/stac_json/rhodes_sentinel-2.json")
 ```
 In the search results, we have eleven `Item` type objects, corresponding to the Sentinel-2 scenes parameters we set in episode 5 (which were all images from July 8th till the 27th of August 2023 that have less than 1% cloud coverage).
-In this episode we will focus on the oldest item in our collection, since that would show the situation before the wildfire.
+In this episode we will focus on the newest item in our collection, since that would show the situation after the wildfire.

 Like when reading the data from the api we can perform the same actions on the collection since it is stored to the class ItemColleciton.
 For instance, you can check the number of items in the item collection, you can use `len` or to check the items themselved include a for loop.